James H. Hyslop: Education and academic career

 Hyslop was educated at Wooster College, Ohio (B.A., 1877), the University of Leipzig (1882–84), and Johns Hopkins University (Ph.D., 1877).

 He served as an instructor in philosophy in Lake Forest University in Illinois during 1880–82 and 1884–85, as the head of Department of Philosophy in Smith College in Massachusetts during 1885–86, and as a faculty member in Bucknell University in Pennsylvania during 1888–89.
-From 1889–91 he worked as a tutor in philosophy, ethics and psychology.
-From 1891–95 he worked as an instructor in ethics and from 1895–1902 as the professor of logic and ethics in Columbia University.
+From 1889 to 1891 he worked as a tutor in philosophy, ethics and psychology.
+From 1891 to 1895 he worked as an instructor in ethics and from 1895 to 1902 as the professor of logic and ethics in Columbia University.

 During his years at Columbia University Hyslop wrote several textbooks, including The Elements of Logic (1892), Elements of Ethics (1895), and Problems of Philosophy (1905), and also became deeply involved with psychical research.

 In 1902 he received an honorary degree (LL.D) from the University of Wooster.

 Psychical research

 Hyslop took interest in psychical research in the 1880s.
 After retiring from his teaching post due to ill health, Hyslop founded the American Institute for Scientific Research in 1904 to stir interest and raise funds for psychical research.
 He had initially planned one section of it to be devoted to the study of abnormal psychology and another section to psychic research, believing, as he said, that "at certain points the two fields tend to merge and at others they are widely separated".

 He became an active member of the Society for Psychical Research and of its American branch, working closely with the secretary of the American group, Richard Hodgson, and with William James.
 However, the year following Richard Hodgson's death in 1905, the American Society for Psychical Research was dissolved.
 Hyslop revived ASPR as a section of his institute, and it soon absorbed and replaced the institute altogether.
 He assumed Hodgson's role as chief investigator of Leonora Piper's mediumship.
 He issued the first Journal in January 1907.
 He recruited both Hereward Carrington and Walter Franklin Prince to assist in the work.
-Hyslop was the secretary-treasurer and director of the organization from 1907–1920.
+Hyslop was the secretary-treasurer and director of the organization from 1907 to 1920.

 Hyslop's first book on psychical research, Science and a Future Life, was published in 1905, and many more followed, including Enigmas of Psychic Research (1906), Borderland of Psychical Research (1906), Psychical Research and the Resurrection (1908), Psychical Research and Survival (1913), Life After Death (1918), and Contact with the Other World (1919).
 He wrote for the Journal and Proceedings of the ASPR and the SPR and for such publications as Mind, The Philosophical Review, and The Nation.
 He became convinced in the existence of an afterlife.